2012 Highlights... for Shoemakers

 6. Fitting Tassels

 After a festive playday, in which we encouraged our staff to spend a day working on any creative project of their choice, Elf Sarah proudly presented a set of fashionable tassels made from the same high quality leather we use for our shoes.
 When the seamstresses around the shop began asking her to make tassels for themselves, we realized she may have stumbled upon something big.
-She refined her tassel-making process to develop a series of elegant fobs for purses, keychains and accessories, now sold on the Fitting website.
+She refined her tassel-making process to develop a series of elegant fobs for purses, keychains and accessories, now sold on the Soft Star website.

 5. New Styles